 After a couple of days riding down to Fernie, my legs were still feeling overexcitable.
 So after a fun night staying with Katya and her family (thanks guys!), catching up and spending some quality time stalking Jackie in her Tour Divide attempt, I set off from Fernie along the Old Stumpy trail.
 From there I diverted onto a trail that ran mostly under the powerline right-of-way, through an active logging operation, and finally out onto the highway just outside of Sparwood.
 Far slower than riding the highway, with lots of up and down, but it was nice to be off … Continue reading Methadone

-After waving off Jackie and the rest of the Tour Divide crew, I was on a mission.
-First, to drop off the offspring at school – he was almost on time.
-Then home, and to pack my bike ready to cycle out of the house when Kate arrived.
-Thankfully, Kate was running late, as I had done a bare minimum when it comes to prior preparation.
+After waving off Jackie and the rest of the Tour Divide crew in Banff, I was on a mission.
+I had to get back to Canmore and get my bike packed and ready to cycle out of the house by the time Kate arrived.
+Thankfully, Kate was running late, as I had done the bare minimum when it comes to prior preparation.
 Less thankfully, it was starting to rain.
-I helped Kate get her bike packed up for her first overnight bikepacking adventure, and then we set off into the dubious weather some time after 11am. … Continue reading Megan and Kate’s excellent adventure
+I helped Kate with the logistics of getting her bike packed and ready for her first overnight bikepacking adventure, and then we set off into the dubious weather outside.
+Leaving Canmore, … Continue reading Megan and Kate’s excellent adventure

 I took the day off work, and got a lift into Calgary with my road bike.
 My bike and I were dropped off at Diner Deluxe, so we settled ourselves down at a table outside, and waited.
 And then Jackie arrived!
 She was in town to go ride the Tour Divide.
 But first, we were going to eat an enormous breakfast, and ride back to Canmore together.
 We’ve known each other since we were feckless 23 year old hippies.
 Back then we used to go climbing together.
 These days we’re both more into bikes.
 Wonderful breakfast eaten, I did some … Continue reading Tour Divide Dreaming